Utility Model Study

 Through a competitive sealed proposals procurement, the Hawaii State Energy Office contracted London Economics International, LLC to perform a study to evaluate utility and regulatory models for Hawaii.
-The estimated contract completion date is the December 2018.
+The study is expected to be completed by January 2019.

 The goal of the study is to evaluate utility ownership and regulatory models in Hawaii and the ability of each model to:

 3. Enable a competitive distribution system in which independent agents can trade and combine evolving services to meet customer and grid needs; and